-Australia’s capital, Canberra, is a city The New York Times says features ‘big-sky beauty, breezy civic pride and a decidedly hipster underbelly'.
+Australia’s capital, Canberra, is a city The New York Times says offers ‘big-sky beauty, breezy civic pride and a decidedly hipster underbelly'.

 Situated between Sydney and Melbourne, Canberra is a young and vibrant multicultural city that reflects and tells the story of Australia.
 Discover a city in a park featuring a kaleidoscope of colours and experiences that unfold with four distinct seasons.
 Explore the great outdoors among the leafy surrounds or venture into national parks and get up close to native Australian wildlife.

-The capital offers visitors an abundance of world class festivals and events, outdoor activities, natural beauty and family friendly attractions that will entertain and excite.
-Our food scene is red hot and our local arts movement is thriving.
+The national capital offers visitors an abundance of world class festivals and events, outdoor activities, natural beauty and family friendly attractions that will entertain and excite.
+Canberra's food scene is red hot and the local arts movement is thriving.
 Tempt your tastebuds at stylish restaurants, bars and cafes or spend the day sampling award-winning cool climate wines at one of more than 30 boutique cellar doors in the Canberra region.